Update: This webinar has been rescheduled to Tuesday, November 10, 2020.

 - Part 4: More Than One Problem: Mental Illness as a Contributing Factor of Pain and Substance Use in People With HIV by Dr R. Douglas Bruce, MD, MA, MS (Yale School of Medicine)

 Upon completion of this webinar, learners will be able to:

-- Describe the basic methods of screening for and addressing opioid use disorder in people with HIV
+- Describe the basic methods of screening for and addressing opioid use in people with HIV

 - Explain how to initiate treatment for opioid use disorders

-- Implement the basic principles of caring for HIV and HCV in people with opioid use disorder
+- Implement the basic principles of treating HIV and HCV in people with opioid use disorder

 Note: The IAS–USA acknowledges the importance of delivering the same high-quality education and resources to our audiences despite the challenging times we are experiencing due to the COVID-19 pandemic.
 In response, the implementation of a nominal fee to process the claim of CME and CE credits for webinars has been postponed.

 This advanced webinar is designed for clinical decision makers who are actively involved in HIV care and research.

 This activity is also relevant for registered nurses, PharmDs, and other health professionals.